 1. Find a Product to Sell on Amazon

-Retail arbitrage is generally a great starting point for an Amazon newbie.
+- Retail arbitrage is generally a great starting point for an Amazon newbie.
 Otherwise known as RA, retail arbitrage is when you visit retail stores such as Walmart or Target, buy discounted products, and then resell them on Amazon at a higher price.
-What’s great about this technique is you can get your feet wet selling on Amazon without a huge investment up front.
-Online arbitrage is the same idea, only that sellers buy discounted products online to then resell them on Amazon.
+What’s great about this technique is you can get your feet wet selling on Amazon without a huge investment upfront.
+Online arbitrage is the same idea, only that sellers buy discounted products online and resell them on Amazon.

-Our favorite product finder is Product Discovery.
+Our favorite Amazon product research tool is Product Discovery.
 This tool provides you with a list of product ideas that match your budget and sales goals.
 With a few simple filters, you can easily locate product markets where you can compete as a new seller.